The20PerCentYouNeed/timeline-assessment/README.md

 - **Docker Desktop** - Must be installed and running
 - **Git** - For cloning the repository
-- Basic knowledge of Laravel and REST APIs

 ## Installation & Setup